IDEOorg/steps-bot/README.md

 Documentation of the chatbot API endpoints can be found [here](https://stepsroobotstaging.herokuapp.com/api-docs)

+# Known Issues
+1) Photo uploads are not working  in the coach and admin settings pages.
+The issue appears to be with AWS buckets and should be addressed by IDEO.org internally.

+2) Tokens are not updated in 1Password.
+To see up-to-date tokens you can either:
+  a) get them from the Heroku config vars where they are updated automatically by the bot
+  b) get fresh ones manually by logging into Auth0

 # Getting Started - Staging

 NOTE: Both Facebook and Twilio (the SMS service we use) require a non-localhost url for its webhook.
 Therefore any part of the code that uses `src/Messenger.js` (the code that sends the actual messages) will not work in local development.
 See `e2e.tests.js` for examples of how to play around with that limitation.